ethanp/Notes/Scala Notes.md

 In the case that the future fails, the caller is forwarded the exception that the future is failed with.

-Alternatively, calling `Await.ready` waits until the future becomes completed, but does not retrieve its result.
-In the same way, calling `Await.ready` will not throw an exception if the future is failed.
+Alternatively, calling `Await.ready` waits until the `Future` becomes *completed*, but does not retrieve its result.
+In the same way, calling `Await.ready` will not throw an `Exception` if the `Future` fails.

 The `Future` trait implements the `Awaitable` trait with methods method `ready()` and `result()`.
 These methods **cannot** be called directly by the